 108th St - Safety Project (Road Reconfiguration)

 The City of Omaha is advancing key recommendations from the Vision Zero Action Plan and Omaha’s Active Mobility Plan to reimagine a 1.4-mile segment of 108th Street, from Emmet Street to Ellison Plaza, as a safer, more inclusive transportation corridor.
+This street currently carries less traffic than it was originally designed for, making it a strong candidate for a redesign that better aligns with current usage patterns.

 Project Features